PedCoelho/gather-town-scripts/README.md

 Experimenting with a **gather.town** frontend client scripting to implement things like:

 1. An interactive minimap (WIP)
-2. A script that moves the player automatically in a set or random pattern of directions
+2. A script that moves the player automatically in a set pattern of directions (or a random pattern)
 3. A script that logs data about player interactions with objects in a given space

 <br>

 # minimap roadmap

-**v1 roadmap**

-- Possibly include a zoom feature to allow for the minimap to be scaled up or down in real-time (could be achieved by buttons)

 **v2 roadmap**